yanyan-li/Structure-SLAM-PointLine/README.md

 ## 4. Related work

-This platform is part  [Structure-SLAM](https://arxiv.org/pdf/2008.01963.pdf), please cite it if you use the repo in an academic work.
+This platform is a part of  [Structure-SLAM](https://arxiv.org/pdf/2008.01963.pdf), please cite it if you use the repo in an academic work.

 ```
 @inproceedings{Li2020SSLAM,